Tim-HanSheng-Huang/LocationSelectionProject/README.md

-## Location Selection Analysis for Hand Shake Beverages Store -A Case Study of Taipei City
+## Location Selection Analysis for Beverage Stores -A Case Study of Taipei
 This project want to analyze selection for hand-shake beverages stores in Taipei by open government data

 ### Analysis and Report